 - Myocardial perfusion assessment with contrast echocardiography

-The Nebraska Medical Center is the only facility in the state using myocardial perfusion scan with Echo.
+Nebraska Medicine is the only facility in the state using myocardial perfusion scan with Echo.
 This procedure uses nuclear medicine to illustrate the function of the heart muscle.
 When used with an echocardiogram, it is considered to be a more comprehensive test than an Echo alone.
 This test allows the cardiologist to review the affected areas of the heart and their severity more clearly.
 With his test, a physician can evaluate the affected area, severity of ischemia, pump function of the heart side by side comparison of other vital information.

 - Nuclear Cardiac Stress Testing